nmbr73/Kernfusion/Wiki/Kartaverse/Workflows/OpenDisplayXR VDD.md

 Reactor uses a modular .atom formatted Lua table structure to define installation bundles that are sourced from any number of user-configured, public or private GitLab/GitHub repos, or local/NAS based disk storage location.

-### Build a 6DoF RT Previsualization Station

-Build a 6DoF RT Previsualization Station
+## Build a 6DoF RT Previsualization Station

 Previsualization supervisors will enjoy the way VDD assists workstation-based previsualization tasks, like time-consuming "[techviz](https://en.wikipedia.org/wiki/Previsualization)".
 The Viz operational steps are accelerated by an order of magnitude by OpenDisplayXR.
 This efficiency is achieved, in-part through the removal of disk-based intermediate video/image files, media transcoding, which has the added bonus of reducing file server I/O operations, and significantly cuts down on unnecessary network bandwidth consumption.